A Quasar-Anchored Protocluster at z=6.6 in the ASPIRE Survey: I. Properties of [OIII] Emitters in a 10 Mpc Overdensity Structure: Discussion

 where $m_{1450}$ = 20.89 mag \citep{Venemans2013a}, $\beta$ is the continuum slope which is measured to be $-0.66$ using archival photometry of the quasar (Protu\v{s}ov\`{a} in prep.), $r$ is the angular diameter distance from the quasar, and $D_L$ is the luminosity distance to the quasar.
 Then $J_{21}$ is the isotropic UV intensity $J/10^{-21}$ erg\,s$^{-1}$\,cm$^{-2}$\,Hz$^{-1}$\,sr$^{-1}$ where $J=F_{\nu}^Q/4\pi$.
 Evaluating these equations at 2 pMpc (15.2 cMpc, approximately the full angular extent of the protocluster) we find that $F_{\nu}^Q$ = 1.1$\times$10$^{-19}$ erg\,s$^{-1}$\,cm$^{-2}$\,Hz$^{-1}$, and thus $J_{21}$ = 9.8 $\pm$ 0.9.

 Some studies \citep[e.g.,][]{Kashikawa2007a, Chen2020a} have suggested that values of $J_{21} > 1$ can completely suppress star formation in low-mass halos, but we do not see such an effect in our field as there are indeed at least 56 galaxies within 2 pMpc of the quasar.
 For one, we expect that the \Oiii\, emitters occupy halos of $\sim10^{10}$\,\msun (see \S\ref{sec:sims}) which is above the halo mass limit where we expect to see significant suppression \citep[e.g.,][]{Bosman2020a}.
 Secondly, not all galaxies in the vicinity of the quasar will be equally exposed to the quasar radiation due to 1) patchy dust obscuration within the host galaxy and 2) the fact that the UV flux from the quasar is radiated in a beam with a modest opening angle rather than isotropically.
 Such a double-cone shape is indeed accommodated by the non-spherical distribution of \Oiii\, emitters (Figure \ref{fig:hexbin}), though we note the mosaic is not uniformly sensitive across the whole area.
 Modest suppression of slightly higher-mass halos may still be occurring in the very inner regions close to the quasar, where J$_{21} > 100$, given the low number of close companions.
-This is supported by the shape of the \Oiii\, luminosity function (Figure \ref{fig:o3lf}), where we see hints of a potential suppression of the lowest-mass \Oiii\, emitters.
+This is supported by the shape of the \Oiii\, luminosity function (Figure \ref{fig:o3lf}), where we see potential hints of suppression of \Oiii\, emitters at the faint end (i.e., where the LF is the steepest.)
 We explore in the next section whether the turnover in the LF could primarily be attributed to intrinsic star formation properties of the galaxies or a direct result of interaction with the quasar.